jonthegray/readlee-trophies/README.md

 * Like I said before, I enjoyed the open-ended nature of the exercise.
 It was fun to build the page from scratch, then add more features and even learn new things along the way.
-* I'm pretty new to create-react-app, but it was super easy to get a solution up and running.
 * I think the UI is nice and clean, and I'm glad I was able to find the Readlee logo and app font.
 * I added some UI polish like disabling modal content when "processing"--small things that make the whole page experience easier and smoother.
+* I'm pretty new to create-react-app, but it was super easy to get a solution up and running.
+* This was my first time using React StrictMode.
+The warnings were helpful and provided some code linting without having to set that up separately.
 * The components (and props/state) should be structured in a way that minimizes re-renders.
 I didn't do a full audit, but added and confirmed some logic.
 * I've been working with functional React components and hooks for about a year.
 I'm